Home to the World’s First True Zero Office Building

 The building also features sawdust toilets, in addition to water toilets.
 The design incorporates an underground ventilation system and floors suspended from stainless steel cables.

-Dr. Tssui will be joined by Mr. David Renard of the engineering firm, Zenith Engineers, who are engineering this extraordinary building.
+Dr. Tssui was joined by Mr. David Renard of the engineering firm, Zenith Engineers, who are engineering this extraordinary building.

 ABOUT EUGENE TSSUI:

 Eugene Tssui was recently conferred the title, “Guardian Angel of the Planet”, along with Jane Goodall and Jean Michael Cousteau, by Multivu Company of New York.

 Dr. Tssui holds an interdisciplinary Ph.D. in architecture and education from the University of California, Berkeley, and was a 2012/2013 research scholar at Harvard University.
 He has been a professor of architecture in major universities in the United States and China.